UppaJung/loss/index.md

 We have shared [the advertisement for our survey and the full contents of the survey](/design) and the [full set of reports and graphs from our most-recent pilot](/posts/pilot11).

 You can share your feedback however you like.
 If you want to send us private feedback, you can email us at [team@uharm.org](mailto:team@uharm.org).
 You can provide public feedback as part of a discussion by commenting on our Fediverse/Mastodon threads, or @ us in your own threads([Stuart](https://mastodon.social/@MildlyAggrievedScientist@mastodon.social)).
 You can also publish your feedback anywhere else on the web and send us a link.
-Do try to get us feedback **by May 14th**, as we hope to start conducting our full survey on May 20th.